3 Reasons CPM is Still a Viable Revenue Stream for Bloggers

 The CPM advertising model provides brands with fixed pricing, fixed placement, fixed timings (the length of time the ad will run) and fixed delivery (the amount of impressions the ad will receive based on the blog’s average monthly impressions).
 This type of security is not always available with CPC or affiliate marketing.
 Some marketers argue that advertisers benefit best when they operate on a dynamic CPM model instead of a fixed CPM.

 What is the trade-off for advertisers between predictability and performance?

 In the predictable fixed-pricing ad model, it is assumed that advertisers have a specific parameter they want to optimize.
 Let’s assume that brands want to use CPM to optimize brand awareness.
 The desired final result of their fixed-priced campaign (optimized brand awareness) can’t be predicted; therefore, even though the budget for their CPM campaign is predictable, the results are not.

 #2.
 Low expectations

-Bloggers who blog often, create highly-engaging content and generate a high volume of traffic will find that adding CPM ads to their blog is one of the easiest ways to generate revenue.
+Bloggers who blog often, create highly-engaging content, and generate a high volume of traffic will find that adding CPM ads to their blog is one of the easiest ways to generate revenue.

 But, the CPM model requires very little of bloggers.
 Advertisers provide the script that delivers the creative.
 The blogger adds the script to her blog and ensures the code displays correctly.
-If all is well, blogger’s obligation has been fulfilled.
+If all is well, the blogger’s obligation has been fulfilled.

 CPM encourages very little cooperation between the blogger and the advertiser because the nature of this ad model doesn’t require it.
 Bloggers don’t concern themselves with click-through rates for any CPM ads on their blog.
 They don’t have to.
 With performance-based ad models, bloggers are more likely to work with advertisers to ensure that their ads perform well because they are paid for performance, not impressions.